Our Services

 In other words, squirting fluid is often a diluted blend of urine and glandular secretions.
 Some researchers interpret this as:

 Most vaginal fluids tied to sexual activity aren't dangerous.
 However, if you notice unusual discharge with a foul odor, yellow or green color, cottage-cheese texture, or accompanied by itching and burning, these changes could indicate an infection.
-Use Ubie's free AI symptom checker to quickly assess your symptoms and find out if you should see a doctor.
+Take Ubie's free AI symptom checker to get personalized insights about your symptoms and find out if you need medical attention.

 Always check with a healthcare provider if you experience: